nim-lang/website/jekyll/_posts/2023-08-01-nim-v20-released.md

 The definition of `"strictFuncs"` was changed.
 The old definition was roughly: "A store to a ref/ptr deref is forbidden unless it's coming from a `var T` parameter".
-The new definition is: "A store to a ref/ptr deref is forbidden."
+The new definition is: "A store to a ref/ptr deref is forbidden".

 This new definition is much easier to understand, but the price is some expressibility.
 The following code used to be
 accepted: